holaluz/handbook/organization/teams/platform_team.md

 ## Vision

-SU team members we help tech. dept people to develop in an efficient way applications that provide secure good services without interruptions to our customers/collaborators.
+Platform team members we help Technology team people to develop in an efficient way applications that provide secure good services without interruptions to our customers/collaborators.

 ## Areas of work